pabasara-mahindapala/pabasara-mahindapala.github.io/_posts/2024-07-26-implementing-cqrs-in-asp-net-core-separating-read-and-write-operations-for-scalability-and-performance.md

 Now let's dive into the implementation.

-First I built a simple CRUD application for managing contacts.
+First, I built a simple CRUD application for managing contacts.
 The application has three entities: User, Contact, and Address.
 A user can have contacts of different types (email, phone, etc.) and addresses in different states.

 You would see that a simple CRUD application like this does not have a use case for CQRS.
 However, we will use this application to demonstrate how CQRS can be implemented.

-I created the domain models and a repository which uses a SQLite database to persist the data.
+I created the domain models and a repository which uses an SQLite database to persist the data.
 Tables for each entity were created in the database.

 ```csharp
 public class User